mescaja/Bamoe-Decision-QuarkusDmnAccelerator/README.md

 - DevServices for BAMOE

-Add any additional code, BAMOE resource files, and/or properties to their appropriate places following Apache Maven's standard project layout.
+Add any additional code, BAMOE resource files, and/or properties to their appropriate places following Apache Maven's standard project layout..